-The COBankruptcyLaw Library of Denver attorney Robin Kert Hunt focuses primarily on Colorado bankruptcy law for individual and small business cases under chapter 7 and chapter 13 of the Bankruptcy Code.
+The COBankruptcyLaw Library of Denver attorney Robin Kert Hunt focuses primarily on Colorado bankruptcy law for individual and small business cases under chapter 7 and chapter 13 of the U.S. Bankruptcy Code.
 Exemption laws that apply to Colorado bankruptcy cases under federal and state laws are included as well as the local bankruptcy rules.
 Official versions of the Local Bankruptcy Rules, Forms and Appendix are available on the web site of the U.S. Bankruptcy Court for the District of Colorado.

-Court Calendars and Available Hearing Dates (updated weekly)
+Court Calendars (updated weekly)

 Information that is confidential or time-sensitive should not be sent by e-mail.
 Internet communications with this attorney or law firm do not establish a client-attorney relationship.
 A client-attorney relationship with this attorney or law firm requires a written representation and compensation agreement signed by the client and the attorney.